Owenjeong/owenjeong.github.io/_pages/about.md

 ## Hello!
 Welcome to my note

-Hi, this is Owen Jeong (Seungwon Jeong), who is a financial analyst and programmer.

-I have been trying to figure out how to merge finance and programming.
+Greeting!
+I am Owen Jeong(Seungwon Jeong), a professional specializing in the field of financial analysis and programming.
+My focus is on exploring innovative ways to amalgamate the domains of finance and programming.

 ## Skills
+I bring to the table a diverse set of skills including but not limited to:
 * Python
-* VBA
+* Visual Basic for Applications(VBA)
-* SQL
+* SQL Database Management
-* HTML/CSS
+* HTML/CSS Web Development
-* Excel
+* Microsoft Excel Proficiency
-* Quickbooks(Desktop, Online)
+* Quickbooks(Desktop, Online) Expertise
-* PowerBi/Tableau
+* PowerBi/Tableau for Data Visualization
-* Financial analysis
+* Financial analysis Techniques
 * Tax planning and compliance

 ## Experiences
 ### Finance
-* Financial modeling
-* Quarter, Year-end tax abofilings
-* Monthly, Quaterly and Yearly audit
+In my financial roles, I have developed proficiency in:
+* Utilizing Excel, Python and SQL for complex data analysis and financial modeling
+* Applying Tableau and PowerBI for insightful data visualization and financial reporting
-* Preparing and analyzing financial statements
+* Preparing and Analyzing of Financial Statements
-* Conducting internal audits and ensuring compliance with regulations
+* Overseeing Budget Forecasting and Performance Variance Analysis
+* Implementing Cost Reduction strategies to Optimize Financial Resources

 ### IT
-* IT support/admin for customers
+* Providing IT support/administration for clients
-* Managing software and hardware upgrades
+* Managing software/hardware upgrades
-* Managing cloud-based services and applications
+* Overseeing cloud-based services/applications
-* Providing technical support and training to staffs
+* Delivering technical support/training to staffs members
-* Setting up networks/PCs
+* Setting up networks/personal computers
-* Data analytics using programming languages
+* Leveraging programming languages for data analytics
-* Creating automations for workloads
+* Creating automations to streamline workloads
-* Managing companies' domains and registries
+* Administering companies' domains/registries